handsontable/hyperformula/docs/guide/arrays.md

 ### Enabling the array arithmetic mode globally

-To enable the array arithmetic mode by default, everywhere in your HyperFormula instance, set the `useArrayArithmetic` option to `true` in your HyperFormula [configuration](../api/interfaces/configparams.html#usearrayarithmetic).
+To enable the array arithmetic mode by default, everywhere in your HyperFormula instance:

+* In your HyperFormula [configuration](../api/interfaces/configparams.html#usearrayarithmetic), set the `useArrayArithmetic` option to `true`.

 ## Array features